Parallel Parenting Vs Co-parenting: Which Is Better for Your Family?

 Rather than being torn between two parents or choosing aside, the child will have a close, healthy relationship with both.

-No parentification
+No Parentification

 Parentification occurs when the kid and parent roles are reversed.
 When a child feels the need to care for a parent following a divorce, this is known as parentification.